 In June 2011, the GASB issued Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, to provide financial reporting guidance for deferred outflows of resources and deferred inflows of resources.
 This Statement amends the net asset reporting requirements in Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, and other pronouncements by incorporating deferred outflows of resources and deferred inflows of resources into the definitions of the required components of the residual measure and by renaming that measure as net position, rather than net assets.
 The objective of this Statement is to improve financial reporting by standardizing the presentation of deferred outflows of resources and deferred inflows of resources and their effects on a government's net position.
-It alleviates uncertainty about reporting those financial statement are effective for financial statements for periods beginning after December 15, 2011.
+It alleviates uncertainty about reporting those financial statement elements by providing guidance where none previously existed.
+The provisions of this Statement are effective for financial statements for periods beginning after December 15, 2011.
 The adoption of this Statement is not expected to affect the results of operations or cash flows, however, it will result in changes to the presentation of the financial statements.